-As a streamer it’s really important to be aware of the rules regarding music played on your streams.
-When Twitch’s automatic system notices that you are using copyrighted music your VODs will get muted and you could get penalties by playing copyrighted music.
+As a streamer, it's really important to be aware of the rules regarding music played on your streams.
+When Twitch's automatic system notices that you are using copyrighted music your VODs will get muted and you could get penalties by playing copyrighted music.
 The best bet and safest way to not get your VoDs muted while playing music in your stream.
 Is to start playing royalty free and no copyright music!
 Scroll down for a list of choices.

-PretzelRocks is a free music app for streamers that has curated hours of stream-friendly music for content creators already!
-They only play royalty-free music that you can listen and share for your stream audience.
-Requires attribution via chat and they already have a bot that does it!
+PretzelRocks is a free music app for streamers that have curated hours of stream-friendly music for content creators already!
+They only play royalty free music that you can listen to and share for your stream audience.
+Requires attribution via chat and they already have a bot that does the attribution automatically.

 Monstercat has a pretty interesting system going on for steamers.
 You can play their Monstercat Twitch channel on the background for Free.
-Pro tip is to change the quality for mobile so the stream doesn’t hog resources from your computer.
-You can also get a Monstercat subscription witch allows full monetization for Twitch and YouTube usage.
+Pro-tip is to change the quality for mobile so the stream doesn't hog resources from your computer.
+You can also get a Monstercat subscription for $5/Month which allows full monetization for Twitch, Mixer, and YouTube usage.

-Epidemicsound has a massive library of music from various genres that you can use for your Twitch Stream and YouTube videos.
-Epidemicsound has a subscription based system that offers Royalty Free music to use.
-Cost of the subscribtion starts at 13$ and you can try out the whole system for Free!
+Epidemicsound has a massive library of music from various genres that you can use for YouTube, Facebook, Instagram Twitch, and podcasts needs.
+Epidemicsound has a subscription-based system that offers Royalty Free music to use.
+The cost of the subscription starts at 13$ and you can try out the whole system for Free!